-With accurate data and reports available from the PMO, senior management can make better decisions when it comes to allocating resources and approving projects.
-This can save both time and money, and ensure that the most important projects are given the attention they deserve.
+With accurate data and reports from the PMO, senior management can make better decisions when allocating resources and approving projects.
+This can save time and money and ensure that the most important projects are given the attention they deserve.

 As with any cohesive team, a PMO is made up of a variety of different roles and responsibilities that work together to ensure the success of the organization.
 Here are some of the most common:

 - Project Manager: Oversees the entire project, ensuring it stays on track and on budget.
 They also manage client relationships and report on project progress.